fre-hu/mdarray/DESIGN.md

 - The owned array type is parameterized by an allocator instead of a container.
   The main reason is to be able to define the `RawSlice` structure internally and support dereferencing to `Slice`.

-- The fixed size array type is different from the generic array type with heap allocation.
-This is to align with Rust array types, and that the interface for the fixed size array type is quite different.
-With separate types the documentation becomes more clear.

 - Indexing is done with `usize` and is not parameterized.
 This follows how indexing is done in Rust, and could be extended if there is a need.